 Just when Kate finally begins to let her guard down, letting Eric in, dark events cloud her new sunny attitude towards life and love.
 After a traumatic incident that shatters her whole world, fears from her past re-surface and she is forced to decide if she is willing to stay open to love, or if the risk is just too great.

 And a decision needs to be made soon or she will lose everything.

-The only time I seemed to really care for Kate was when she was having to deal with her step father Mike.
+The only time I seemed to really care for Kate was when she was having to deal with her stepfather Mike.
 She really shined at those moments.
 Kate was that character that I disliked so much that I actually loved.
 I know it’s super oddball of me.
 But I really had a love/dislike for her.
 It drove me insane.
 The inconsistency or should I say contradictions in personalities and actions didn’t end with just Kate, I saw it in a few characters.
-Eric was also like that, he self describes himself multiple time about being a smooth talker, never having and issue with women but then came off as shy, clingy, slightly stalkerish, egomaniac Casanova throughout.
+Eric was also like that, he self-describes himself multiple time about being a smooth talker, never having an issue with women but then came off as shy, clingy, slightly stalkerish, egomaniac Casanova throughout.
 Not exactly word you would throw together for one person.
 But I did.
-That’s how I described him. and by the middle of the book When Eric & Mandy happen I though ” Man, I really like Eric without Kate”, That’s right I said it I like my main characters separated from each other.
-Well Eric anyways (me and Kate were not getting along).
+That’s how I described him. and by the middle of the book When Eric & Mandy happen I thought ” Man, I really like Eric without Kate”, That’s right I said it I like my main characters separated from each other.
+Well, Eric anyways (Kate and I were not getting along).

-So I would say to anyone who is looking for a in between book ( a pallet cleanser so to speak), a quick read, a happily ever after than this is it.
+So I would say to anyone who is looking for an in-between book ( a pallet cleanser so to speak), a quick read, a happily ever after than this is it.
 This is the ideal book.